https://www.slab.org.uk/guidance/availability-of-abwor-to-a-child/

 In terms of regulation 3A (1) (a) (iiib) of the 2003 regulations an individual can also be provided with ABWOR at

-We apply a merits test and must be satisfied that legal representation is required to allow your client to effectively participate in the proceedings (this is known as the “effective participation” test).
+In the above situations, ABWOR is available to the subject child, and to an individual if they are under 18 years of age, without having to satisfy any financial or merits test.
+If the individual is over 18 years of age, then they will be subject to a financial and merits test.
+We apply the merits test and must be satisfied that legal representation is required to allow your client to effectively participate in the proceedings (this is known as the “effective participation” test).

-A separate grant of advice and assistance is required to represent your client at these pre-hearing panels.
-If we grant ABWOR for a pre-hearing panel you still need to submit a separate grant of advice and assistance for the subsequent full children’s hearing.
+A separate grant of advice and assistance (and associated ABWOR application) is required to represent your client at these pre-hearing panels if they are taking place on a separate day before the full children’s hearing.

 Assistance by Way of Representation for children’s proceedings